 Amy Webb is a digital media futurist and Founder of Webbmedia Group, a leading digital strategy consulting firm for emerging technology advising in media, entertainment, financial services and technology companies, advertising and marketing firms, and for higher education, nonprofits and government.
 Webbmedia Group researches near-future trends in digital media and technology, and develops business strategies to help clients engage bigger audiences and capture more market share.

-Amy is a Visiting Nieman Fellow at Harvard University and a Lecturer on emerging technology and media at Columbia University.
-In addition, Amy is the co-founder of Knowledgewebb Training, a hands-on corporate training firm that was incubated at Webbmedia Group.
+Webb is a Visiting Nieman Fellow at Harvard University and a Lecturer on emerging technology and media in the Sulzberger Executive Leadership Program at Columbia University.
+In addition, Webb is the co-founder of Knowledgewebb Training, a hands-on corporate training firm that was incubated at Webbmedia Group.
 She is also the co-founder of Spark Camp, a next-generation convener that facilitates important conversations on the future of a better society.
-Recently, Forbes named Amy one of the “Women Changing The World,” while the Columbia Journalism Review included Amy on its “20 Women To Watch in Media” list.
+Recently, Forbes named her one of the “Women Changing The World,” while the Columbia Journalism Review included Webb on its “20 Women To Watch in Media” list.

-Amy holds many professional affiliations and collaborates with a number of institutions.
-She is a Delegate on the U.S.-Russia Bilateral Presidential Commission, a member of the Aspen Institute Dialogue on Libraries, and a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge).
-She is on the Board of Directors for the Baltimore Symphony Orchestra and and serves on several startup and advisory boards, including the SXSW Accelerator, Temple University’s School of Media and Communication and the International Center for Journalists.
+Webb was appointed a Delegate on the U.S.-Russia Bilateral Presidential Commission in 2009.
+Her work on the Commission included working with Russian media and technology executives to advance President Obama’s objective of identifying areas of cooperation, strengthening international security and improving communication.
+(The Commission’s activities were suspended due to recent conflicts.)
+Webb was asked to serve on the Aspen Institute’s Dialogue on Libraries, where she worked together with former FCC Chairman Reed Hundt and others to create a sustainable future for America’s libraries.
+She participated in the seminal “The Web at 25” study from the Pew Internet & American Life Project, contributing her expertise on the future of artificial intelligence and robotics.
+She is a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge), serves on the Board of Directors for the Baltimore Symphony Orchestra and and serves on several startup and advisory boards, including the SXSW Accelerator, Temple University’s School of Media and Communication and the International Center for Journalists.

-Amy originally attended the Jacobs School of Music to study classical clarinet and has an M.S. from the Columbia University Graduate School of Journalism.
+Webb originally attended the Jacobs School of Music to study classical clarinet and has an M.S. from the Columbia University Graduate School of Journalism.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test and speaks fluently.
-Amy began her career as a reporter/ writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.
-She contributes to a number of publications, including the Washington Post, New York Times, Harvard Business Review and Slate, where she writes the “Data Mine” column.